sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 Here are some other great features that Content Views offers:

-* 100% mobile-friendly blocks & views
+* 100% mobile-friendly blocks, shortcode, and Elementor widgets
 * Complete control over block content, layout and style
-* Border, color, background, margin, padding settings for blocks
+* Border, color, background, margin, padding settings
 * Change the html tag, length of post title in the post grid
 * Change post content/excerpt source, length
-* Change post image size, styles in blocks and views
+* Change post image size, styles in blocks, shortcode, and Elementor widgets
 * Lazy loading for images in the post grid
 * Show post comment count
 * Show post author name, avatar
 * Show post category, post tag, post taxonomy in custom position
 * Show post date in custom format
 * Post meta field selection, position and styling
-* Change the post link target attribute in blocks and views
+* Change the post link target attribute
 * Social sharing buttons for each post in the post grid
-* SEO and speed optimization for all blocks and views
+* SEO and speed optimization for all blocks, shortcode, and Elementor widgets
 * Display advertisements between posts in the post grid
 * Reusing the shortcode with extra parameters
 * Right to Left (RTL) support
-* Customizable blocks & views with many hooks
+* Customizable output with many hooks

-## 🏆 GUTENBERG BLOCKS LIST
+## 🏆 SHORTCODE LAYOUTS, GUTENBERG BLOCKS, AND ELEMENTOR WIDGETS LIST

-All blocks support posts, pages, custom post types and come with a lot of options to customize.
-Here is the key feature of each block:
+All shortcode layouts, Gutenberg blocks, and Elementor widgets support posts, pages, custom post types, media files and come with a lot of options to customize.
+Here is the key feature of each layout/block/widget:

-- **[Grid Post Block](https://contentviewspro.com/demo/blocks/grid/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid block displays your posts in a beautiful standard grid layout
+- **[Grid Post](https://contentviewspro.com/demo/blocks/grid/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid displays your posts in a beautiful standard grid layout
-- **[List Post Block](https://contentviewspro.com/demo/blocks/list/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post list block displays your posts in a list with post image on the left/right
+- **[List Post](https://contentviewspro.com/demo/blocks/list/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post list displays your posts in a list with post image on the left/right
-- **[Pinterest Block](https://contentviewspro.com/demo/blocks/pinterest/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post block displays your posts in a modern stacking grid that looks like Pinterest.com
+- **[Pinterest](https://contentviewspro.com/demo/blocks/pinterest/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post displays your posts in a modern stacking grid that looks like Pinterest.com
-- **[Collapsible Post Block](https://contentviewspro.com/demo/blocks/collapsible/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post block displays your posts in a layout that can expand or collapse post content.
+- **[Collapsible Post](https://contentviewspro.com/demo/blocks/collapsible/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post displays your posts in a layout that can expand or collapse post content.
 It is a perfect choice for FAQ page or a narrow section
-- **[Scrollable Post Block](https://contentviewspro.com/demo/blocks/scrollable/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post block displays your posts in a carousel/slider layout with navigation, indicator and autoplay to explore more posts easily
+- **[Scrollable Post](https://contentviewspro.com/demo/blocks/scrollable/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post displays your posts in a carousel/slider layout with navigation, indicator and autoplay to explore more posts easily
-- **[Timeline Block](https://contentviewspro.com/demo/blocks/timeline/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post block displays your posts in a classic Timeline layout like Facebook
+- **[Timeline](https://contentviewspro.com/demo/blocks/timeline/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post displays your posts in a classic Timeline layout like Facebook
-- **[Big Post 1 Block](https://contentviewspro.com/demo/blocks/big-post-1/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post block displays one big post above other small posts.
+- **[Big Post 1](https://contentviewspro.com/demo/blocks/big-post-1/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post displays one big post above other small posts.
 Big post and small posts can be customized separately
-- **[Big Post 2 Block](https://contentviewspro.com/demo/blocks/big-post-2/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post block displays one big post beside other small posts.
+- **[Big Post 2](https://contentviewspro.com/demo/blocks/big-post-2/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post displays one big post beside other small posts.
 Big post and small posts can be customized separately
-- **[Post Overlay 1 Block](https://contentviewspro.com/demo/blocks/overlay-1/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid block displays a beautiful grid layout with overlay over post image
+- **[Post Overlay 1](https://contentviewspro.com/demo/blocks/overlay-1/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid displays a beautiful grid layout with overlay over post image
-- **[Post Overlay 2 Block](https://contentviewspro.com/demo/blocks/overlay-2/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This custom post grid block has one post showing beside other stacked posts, and overlay enabled
+- **[Post Overlay 2](https://contentviewspro.com/demo/blocks/overlay-2/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This custom post grid has one post showing beside other stacked posts, and overlay enabled
-- **[Post Overlay 3 Block](https://contentviewspro.com/demo/blocks/overlay-3/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This advanced post grid block displays one post beside 3 other posts (shown in 2 rows), with text overlay
+- **[Post Overlay 3](https://contentviewspro.com/demo/blocks/overlay-3/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This advanced post grid displays one post beside 3 other posts (shown in 2 rows), with text overlay
-- **[Post Overlay 4 Block](https://contentviewspro.com/demo/blocks/overlay-4/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid block shows one post next to 3 other posts (shown in 2 columns), and overlay for image
+- **[Post Overlay 4](https://contentviewspro.com/demo/blocks/overlay-4/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid shows one post next to 3 other posts (shown in 2 columns), and overlay for image
-- **[Post Overlay 5 Block](https://contentviewspro.com/demo/blocks/overlay-5/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This new post grid block has one post beside 4 other posts (shown in a 2x2 grid), with overlay enabled
+- **[Post Overlay 5](https://contentviewspro.com/demo/blocks/overlay-5/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This new post grid has one post beside 4 other posts (shown in a 2x2 grid), with overlay enabled
-- **[Post Overlay 6 Block](https://contentviewspro.com/demo/blocks/overlay-6/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This custom post grid block shows one post above other posts (shown in columns), with overlay on image
+- **[Post Overlay 6](https://contentviewspro.com/demo/blocks/overlay-6/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This custom post grid shows one post above other posts (shown in columns), with overlay on image
-- **[Post Overlay 7 Block](https://contentviewspro.com/demo/blocks/overlay-7/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid block has one post next to & above other posts, and overlay over the image
+- **[Post Overlay 7](https://contentviewspro.com/demo/blocks/overlay-7/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This post grid has one post next to & above other posts, and overlay over the image
-- **[Post Overlay 8 Block](https://contentviewspro.com/demo/blocks/overlay-8/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This modern post grid block shows 2 posts and 4 other posts in an advanced grid, with text overlay
+- **[Post Overlay 8](https://contentviewspro.com/demo/blocks/overlay-8/?utm_source=wordpress&utm_medium=link&utm_campaign=readme)** - This modern post grid shows 2 posts and 4 other posts in an advanced grid, with text overlay

 == Installation ==